“You must confront the darkness within to confront the darkness without.”

 Then he’d leered.
 “Though just wining ’em…”

-Ron had gotten up from the couch, rummaged through a kitchen cabinet, then had tossed Em a plastic baggy with several plain-looking pills.
+Ron had gotten up from the couch, rummaged through a kitchen cabinet, then tossed Em a plastic baggy with several plain-looking pills.

 Emmett: He had said little then.
 He hadn’t known what to say, except nod.